josephkwong1/josephkwong1.github.io/README.md

-A place to put my notes.
+I plan to write something everyday.
+Here are the fruits of my labour.